Biking

 Cape Haze Pioneer Trail

-There are several parking locations on the trail, including a Cape Haze Pioneer Trail Park at the northern trail head.
-Multi-use pathways have also been extended into nearby neighborhoods, Rotonda West and South Gulf Cove, so if you're staying in a vacation rental in either of those neighborhoods, you may not need your car for days at a time.
+There are several parking locations on the trail, including at the Cape Haze Pioneer Trail Park at the northern trail head.
+Multi-use pathways have also been extended into nearby neighborhoods Rotonda West and South Gulf Cove, so if you're staying in a vacation rental in either of those neighborhoods, you may not need your car for days at a time.

 Drop off the trail onto surface roads in Placida and cross the Boca Grande Causeway ($3 toll for cyclists) to pick up the Boca Grande Rails-to-Trails continuation that runs an additional 6 miles, the length of the island.
 Click here to jump into a Google Street View™ of one of the bridges along the trail.